veertuinc/anka-docs/faqs.md

 #### World Class Support

 Our users can also expect that when features are not available, we'll work with you to define them to meet your needs.
-World class support from our team is a major benefit to your ability to get up and running quickly, as well as help solve problems when they arise.
+Our attentive and friendly support team is a major benefit to your ability to get up and running quickly, as well as help solve problems when they arise.

 ---